Pregnancy food tips and essential nutrients

 Vitamins and minerals

 Thus, it is an opportunity to stock up on fruits and vegetables , rich in fiber, minerals and vitamins, in particular the famous vitamin B9 (folic acid).
-This is the case with watercress, lettuce, leeks and spinach.
-Walnuts, chickpeas, chestnuts or brewer's yeast flakes are also excellent sources.
+This is the case for watercress, salad, leeks and spinach.
+Walnuts, chickpeas, chestnuts and brewer's yeast flakes are also excellent sources.

 Omega-3

-The consumption of fish rich in omega-3 should be promoted, favoring small fatty fish such as sardines, mackerel, herring.
-Indeed, large fish such as salmon or tuna have the bad reputation of being more loaded with heavy metals and pollutants which must be preserved during pregnancy.
+The consumption of fish rich in omega-3 should be encouraged, favoring small fatty fish such as sardines, mackerel, herring.
+Indeed, large fish such as salmon or tuna have the bad reputation of being more loaded with heavy metals and pollutants which must be avoided during pregnancy.
 They should therefore be consumed in greater moderation (no more than twice a week).
-Rapeseed oil contains a good proportion of omega-3s but it must be chosen organic and first cold pressed so that it retains its nutritional qualities as much as possible.
-Nuts are also high in omega-3s.
+Rapeseed oil contains a good proportion of omega-3 but it must be chosen organic and first cold pressed so that it retains its nutritional qualities as much as possible.
+Nuts also contain a good content of omega-3.

 Iron

-Sources of iron of animal origin are found in red meat, black pudding, calf's liver.
-Regarding plant sources, they will mainly be found in legumes (peas, lentils, etc.), algae, cocoa, but also oilseeds.
+Sources of iron of animal origin are found in red meat, black pudding, veal liver.
+Regarding plant sources , they will mainly be found in legumes (peas, lentils, etc.), algae, cocoa but also oilseeds.

-It is also possible to use a complete food supplement adapted to the situation of pregnancy and its particular needs in certain nutrients.
+It is also possible to use a complete food supplement adapted to the situation of pregnancy and its specific needs for certain nutrients.

-Vigilance must of course be focused on a healthy and balanced diet as a priority, but supplementation needs may be indicated in some women to avoid the risk of complications that certain deficiencies can cause.
+Vigilance must of course be given to a healthy and balanced diet as a priority, but supplementation needs may be indicated in certain women to avoid the risk of complications that certain deficiencies can cause.

-Without moralizing vocation, the message is clear: tobacco is the enemy of the good development of your baby.
-This pregnancy must become the number 1 motivation to consider smoking cessation with support because obviously, it is not an easy process.
+Without any moralizing vocation, the message is clear: tobacco is the enemy of your baby's good development .
+This pregnancy must become the number 1 motivation for considering smoking cessation with support because obviously, it is not an easy process.
 The same goes for alcohol consumption which should be zero during this important period for the fetus.

 The first trimester of pregnancy is crucial.
-It is during this period that the vital organs are formed.
-At this stage millions of cell divisions are constantly taking place.
-Brain, digestive system, sensory organs, circulatory system… are all primordial constituents conditioned by the entire complex embryonic mechanism.
+It is during this period that vital organs are formed.
+At this stage millions of cell divisions take place constantly.
+Brain, digestive system, sensory organs, circulatory system... are all primordial constituents conditioned by the entire complex embryonic mechanism.

-It is also during this period that particular attention should be paid to foods at risk of contamination by toxoplasmosis and listeriosis .
+It is also during this period that particular attention must be paid to foods at risk of contamination by toxoplasmosis and listeriosis .
 These 2 infections, although rare, can be transmitted to the fetus and have serious consequences.
-Thus, eggs, meat or fish in their raw form, unpasteurized dairy products are examples of foods to avoid because of their increased risk of contamination.
+Thus, eggs, meat or even fish in their raw form, unpasteurized dairy products are examples of foods to avoid due to their increased risk of contamination.

-Pleasure is important during pregnancy and obviously the well-being of the mother-to-be is very important.
+Treating yourself is important during pregnancy and obviously the well-being of the mother-to-be is extremely important.
 It is customary to hear that pregnancy should not be a period of deprivation and that is right.
-Except that eating for 2 does not mean eating twice as much !
+Except that eating for 2 doesn't mean eating twice as much !

-Nevertheless, food satisfaction must be measured , especially if your cute sins are not recommended for your health and that of your baby.
-Soda, for example, is not the ideal drink because of its very high concentration of sugars and its lack of nutritional virtues because it only provides so-called empty calories.
+However, food satisfaction must be measured , especially if your indulgences are not recommended for your health and that of your baby.
+Soda, for example, is not the ideal drink due to its very high concentration of sugars and its lack of nutritional benefits because it only provides so-called empty calories.

-However, keep in mind that excesses can be harmful and the consumption of food supplements must be accompanied by a health professional to ensure that it is well indicated in your case.
+However, keep in mind that excesses can be harmful and the consumption of food supplements must be accompanied by a health professional to ensure that it is appropriate in your case.

-In case of pregnancy, it is not recommended to take supplements without medical advice because they can interact with other medications or lead to an overdose of vitamins or trace elements.
+In case of pregnancy, it is not recommended to take supplements without medical advice because they may interact with other medications or lead to an overdose of vitamins or trace elements.

 The period of pregnancy is demanding in terms of nutritional intake.
-Focusing on a diet rich in essential nutrients is an excellent way to promote healthy growth and development.
-Nevertheless, it is important to discuss it with the health professional monitoring your pregnancy to assess your particular needs and resort, if necessary, to the indication of a suitable food supplement.
+Focusing on a diet rich in essential nutrients is an excellent way to promote growth and good development.
+However, it is important to discuss this with the health professional following your pregnancy to assess your particular needs and, if necessary, to recommend a suitable food supplement.

 Bibliographic references:

-1. Moving M. Eating a balanced diet before, during and after pregnancy [Internet].
-Eat Move. [cited 2022 Sep 9].
+1. Move M. Eating a balanced diet before, during and after pregnancy [Internet].
+Eat Move. [cited September 9, 2022].
 Available here

 2. Ionescu-Ittu R, Marelli AJ, Mackie AS, Pilote L. Prevalence of severe congenital heart disease after folic acid fortification of grain products: time trend analysis in Quebec, Canada.
 BMJ.
-2009 May 12;338:b1673.
+May 12, 2009;338:b1673.

 4. Bentley S, Hermes A, Phillips D, Daoud YA, Hanna S. Comparative effectiveness of a prenatal medical food to prenatal vitamins on hemoglobin levels and adverse outcomes: a retrospective analysis.
 Clin Ther.
-2011 Feb;33(2):204‑10.
+Feb 2011;33(2):204‑10.

 Share